Best Beginner Telescope

 - The appearance may not be liked by everyone

-We chose four telescopes, which we think are the best options for newcomers to astronomy.
+We chose five beginner telescope, which we think are the best options for newcomers to astronomy.
 They cover a range of prices and type and I suggest you to take a look at them in the following reviews.

 Celestron’s signature orange-tube telescope combines advanced features and excellent optics in one easy-to-use system, the NexStar 6SE.
-It’s the perfect choice for your first telescope, offering striking views at an economical price.
+It’s the perfect choice for your beginner telescope, offering striking views at an economical price.

 What All Can You See With Celestron NexStar 6SE?